B.T. Connor Reserve

 B.T.
 Connor Reserve (also commonly known as Genis Steel Stadium due to naming rights) is the home of the Preston Lions football club.
-It has room for about 8,000 spectators with 1,000 seats.
+It currently has room for about 9,000 spectators with 800 seats.

 B.T.
 Connor Reserve has four football (soccer) pitches, and is where the juniors and the women's teams of the Preston Lions train and play their matches.

-Redelvopment
+In December 2023, the stadium became the temporary home ground for Melbourne City in the A-League Women, with their usual home ground unavailable due to ongoing renovations.

+In March 2025, Preston Lions hosted South Melbourne at B.T Connor Reserve, with a record-breaking 9,036 spectators walking through the gates.

+Redevelopment

 The new pavilion at B.T.
 Connor Reserve will feature four change rooms equipped with toilets and showers, and a new community space for social purposes.

-The club's facilities at B.T Connor Reserve will undergo a $3 million re-development which will tie in nicely with the start of the National Second Division.
+The club's facilities at B.T Connor Reserve will undergo a $3 million re-development which will coincide with the start of the proposed National Second Division.

-The new look ground will include upgraded change rooms, medical facilities, a purpose built social area with a new bar and kitchen, undercover seating for fans, media facilities, disability friendly access to the pavilion and top notch lighting.
+The new-look ground will include upgraded change rooms, medical facilities, a purpose-built social area with a new bar and kitchen, undercover seating for fans, media facilities, disability-friendly access to the pavilion and improved lighting.